What is a confidence interval?

 In every drug manufacturing process, controls are mandatory.
 Thinking about the patient, the goal should be to implement processes that are 100% error free, but that is practically impossible.
 For example, it is not feasible to unpack, check, and analyse every tablet from a batch to check that no mistake has been overlooked.

 For this reason, a sample is collected randomly from the batch and examined for any unacceptable parameters.
-Then, based on the results, an estimate is made that relates to the entire batch.
+Then, based on the results, an estimate is made that relates to the entire batch (statistically called “population”).
 This is where the factor “confidence interval” comes into play.

-Thus, values determined during the in-process controls (IPCs) are compared with previously defined target values.
-Supposing production adheres to these values very precisely, the real values in a normal distribution will be distributed very closely around this target value.
+Thus, values determined during in-process controls (IPCs) are compared with previously defined target values.
+Supposing production adheres to these values very precisely, the measured values will scatter normally distributed very closely around this target value.
 Simply said, considering a case where a tablet is expected to contain 400 mg of active ingredient.
 The tablets produced would seldom match the expected active ingredient content but would rather contain something between 390 mg and 410 mg.
 As the producer strives to meet the 400 mg mark, the chances are high that the content for most tablets would vary between 395 mg and 405 mg.
 If it would be feasible to plot all the tablets of the batch and their respective active ingredient weight, a classical normal distribution curve would be obtained.
 From this, the "real" mean value, the so-called expectation value µ, can be determined.
-As a quality feature, in this case, the “real mean” value was defined to be between 395 mg and 405 mg as mentioned in the specification.
+As a quality feature, in this case, the “real mean” value µ was defined to be between 395 mg and 405 mg as mentioned in the specification.

-As mentioned earlier, it is non-viable to examine every single tablet and hence the expectation value will remain unknown to us.
-Since it is anyways desired to know whether the current batch of tablets fits within the range of the target value, sampling is done with e.g. 100 tablets, and then analysed.
-There is a high probability that the mean of the sample would differ from the “true” mean.
-In other words, it is vastly unlikely that the expected mean value will exactly match the mean value of the sample.
-So, it is fair to say that the “real” mean value cannot be determined without destroying the entire batch and that indeed would be a genuine problem.
+As mentioned earlier, it is non-viable to examine every single tablet and hence the expectation value µ will remain unknown to us.
+Since it is anyways desired to know whether the mean of the current batch of tablets fits within the range of the target value, sampling is done with e.g. 100 tablets and then analysed.
+There is a high probability that the mean of the sample x would differ from the “true” mean µ.
+In other words, it is vastly unlikely that the expected mean value µ will exactly match the mean value x of the sample.
+In addition, the mean value of the sample of this batch will differ slightly from the mean value of the next batch.
+So, it is fair to say that the “real” mean value µ can't be determined without destroying the entire batch and that indeed would be a genuine problem.

-To address this issue, a “range” rather than a single value is chosen within which the “true” value is presumed to fit in.
+To address this issue, a “range” rather than a single value is chosen within which the “true” value µ is presumed to fit in.
+With a “range” we consider that the measured values differ from different samples / batches and with “presumed” we express a certain probability.
 This range is called “confidence interval”.
-The larger this range is, the likelihood of it containing the “true” value becomes higher.
-Now, it is obvious to think about considering a widest possible confidence interval so that the “real mean value is always included.
+The larger this range is, the likelihood of it containing the “true” value µ becomes higher.
+Now, it is obvious to think about considering the widest possible confidence interval so that the “real" mean value µ is always included.
 But, with increasing the confidence interval, the precision of the estimate decreases.
 Thus, we would like to have a small confidence interval.
-This raises another important question i.e., in a randomly drawn sample, there is the possibility of the presence of outliers, located at the outer edge of the normal distribution of the active substance’ quantity.
-The chance of these outliers containing the “true mean”, even with a confidence interval, is slim.
+This raises another important question i.e., in a randomly drawn sample, there is the possibility of the presence of outliers, located at the outer edge of the normal distribution of the active ingredients’ quantity.
+The chance of these outliers containing the “true" mean µ inside its confidence interval is slim.
 Although the probability of having such outliers in the sample is low, it cannot be neglected.
 To include this probability, a so-called “confidence level” is defined.
-A confidence level of 95% essentially means that 95% of the confidence interval samples contain the "true" mean.
-This allows 5% of the values to be outliers.
+It provides information on the probability with which the confidence interval actually contains the “true” mean value µ.
+A confidence level of 95% essentially means that 95% of the confidence interval samples contain the "true" mean µ.

 CI for µ = x ± z * σ / √(n)